Remington 7600 Review | Is This Pump-Action Rifle Right For You?

 Comfort & Carry-ability

 One of the best features of this gun is its carry-ability.
-It is very comfortable to carry around in the woods for long periods of time.
+It is very comfortable to carry around in the woods for long periods.

 Slim Reciever